sbreatnach/homelab/README.md

 PublicKey = ${PUBLIC_SERVER_KEY}

 # range of IPs allowed to access this VPN node
+# if explicitly setting the IP address of the wireguard server,
+# this results in a split VPN
 AllowedIPs = 10.99.0.1/24
+# iOS does not work with the split VPN config, only with full
+# tunneling.
+Thus, we set the allowed IPs to all
+# TODO: fix the full tunnel to route internet traffic correctly
+#AllowedIPs = 0.0.0.0/0

 # public IP address and port of the WireGuard server
 Endpoint = vpn.somethinginterestinghere.com:51820